This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 For its part, the Canadian Competition Bureau (the Bureau), in its administration and enforcement of the federal Competition Act (the Act), has turned its eye to the competitive implications of activity in the industry in Canada.
-Key recent developments include the release of the Bureau's draft updated Intellectual Property Enforcement Guidelines, which cover the interface with intellectual property (IP) laws generally but now include extensive guidance specific to the pharmaceutical industry.
-The Bureau has also become more vocal in identifying the potential anti-competitive effects of specific conduct such as pay-for-delay settlements and product-switching, while fielding a significant number of merger review applications.
-These developments signify an intensifying focus on pharmaceuticals, meaning that the potential for scrutiny under competition laws will continue to be a key consideration for stakeholders as the industry evolves.
+Key recent developments include the finalisation of the Bureau's updated Intellectual Property Enforcement Guidelines, which cover the interface with intellectual property (IP) laws generally but now include extensive guidance specific to the pharmaceutical industry.
+Through these guidelines and other commentary, the Bureau has become more vocal in identifying the potential anticompetitive effects of specific conduct such as pay-for-delay settlements and product-switching, while fielding a significant number of merger review applications.
+In addition to providing much-needed clarity on the Bureau's approach to IP, these developments signify an intensifying focus on pharmaceuticals, meaning that the potential for scrutiny under competition laws will continue to be a key consideration for stakeholders as the industry evolves.

 IP and the Competition Act: The Bureau's updated Intellectual Property Enforcement Guidelines

-On 9 June 2015, the Bureau released updated draft Intellectual Property Enforcement Guidelines (IPEGs).
-The release of the latest draft is part of the Bureau's phased-in process of updating the IPEGs, which involved the release of initial revisions in April 2014 and a subsequent draft update in September 2014 following an initial public consultation process.
-A period of further public comment on the latest draft will end on 10 August 2015.
+On 31 March 2016, the Bureau released final updated Intellectual Property Enforcement Guidelines (IPEGs).
+The release culminates the Bureau's phased-in process of updating the IPEGs, which involved the release of initial revisions in April 2014, subsequent draft updates in September 2014 and June 2015, and public consultations.

 The IPEGs' primary focus is on the interface between IP law and competition law - an acknowledgment that IP laws are fundamentally about recognising private property rights and the right to exclude others.
 The stated purpose of the IPEGs is to explain the Bureau's approach to dealing with competition issues involving IP, which includes a consideration of the conduct itself, the relevant market, the market power of the firm under scrutiny, the impact on competition in the relevant market and any relevant rationales or justifications.
 The updates are intended to reflect amendments to the Act in recent years, to take into account the experience of the Bureau and to ensure consistency with the Bureau's other enforcement guidelines.